 I take the Greek word “Gehenna” (usually translated “hell”) at face value in the New Testament.
 “Gehenna” literally referred to the dump outside Jerusalem’s walls, where the rubbish, including I suppose the abundance of offal from the sacrifices were dumped, burnt or left to rot (cf Ex 29:13, 14; Lev 16:27; Heb 13:11).
-Even if Jesus’ contemporaries used “Gehenna” as a metaphor for the ancient Egyptian concept of Hell as a place of torturous punishment, as some have suggested, it still was the town dump, where in Jesus’ words, a “fire was ever burning and maggots were ever present.”
+Even if Jesus’ contemporaries used “Gehenna” as a metaphor for the ancient Egyptian concept of Hell as a place of torturous punishment, as some have suggested, it still was the town dump, where to paraphrase Jesus, “fire was ever burning and maggots were ever present.”

 Given this historical context, there is no reason to suppose that Jesus is presenting us with a fearsome picture of God in the above (or other related) text/s.
 Jesus’ whole message was that God is love – and it is the ‘world’ of human systems – particularly the rich and the rulers of nations – who don’t want to hear or conform to Jesus message of ‘love thy neighbour and thy enemy’.
-Our Heavenly Father is not a two-faced God with a very dark side – but pure light (James 1:17, 1 John 1:5).
+Our Heavenly Father is not a two-faced God with a very dark side – but pure light (1 John 1:5) with no shadow (James 1:17).
 He still loves even rebellious children and knows that when these prodigals “come to their senses” (cf. Luke 15:17) they will realise they have a loving Father waiting to welcome them with kisses.

 Another reason this warning doesn’t apply to all unbelievers of all ages is that Jesus was “sent to only to the lost sheep of the House of Israel.”
 When He is speaking during His earthly ministry, He is speaking to His Jewish fellow citizens, and they are the only ones in line to experience another “Day of the Lord” for forsaking Him (as happened previously in OT times).
 Jesus reached out to the rest of the World only through His disciples.
 His final instructions were to